Aspose/releases.aspose.com/content/en/tex/net/new-releases/aspose.tex-for-.net-24.7-(dlls-and-docs).md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">It contains Aspose.TeX for .NET 24.7 (DLLs and docs) release.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+Aspose.TeX for .NET 24.7 (DLLs & Docs) provides developers with the tools to integrate LaTeX document generation into their platform-independent C# applications.
+With the `LaTeX3e` kernel integration, you can produce high-quality documents tailored to your specific needs.

+### LaTeX Engine Upgrade

+The underlying LaTeX engine has been advanced to `LaTeX3e` in this C# LaTeX processing API release.
+With the latest update, developers can expand document creation possibilities across Windows, Linux, and macOS platforms.

+### API Refinements

+Several API methods have been adjusted in this version of the C# library to optimize performance and align with `LaTeX3e` standards.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.TeX for .NET 24.7 Release Notes](https://releases.aspose.com/tex/net/release-notes/2024/aspose-tex-for-net-24-7-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}